 Changing the name Facebook to Meta is a clever move to attempt to shun the responsibility of the socio-economic damage uncontrollable freedom within a totalitarian monism a social media platform ignites.

 You see, when you promote a surreal world, as the derivative of meta infers, you can operate with the impunity of a video game.
 You can hide behind the impunity of fiction.
 Not unlike people cannot legitimately sue a standup comedian for telling the blatant truth amidst laughter.
 Hello John Oliver.

 Mark Zuckerberg shows with this move how cunning and dangerous he is.
-Rather than offering solutions to help the government establish better control of technocratic bullying, and help rewrite a constitution unfit for today’s world, he escapes scrutiny with a new enter-at-your-own-risk plaque.
+Rather than offering solutions to help the government establish better control of technocratic bullying and help rewrite a constitution unfit for today’s world, he escapes scrutiny with a new enter-at-your-own-risk plaque.

-The sad reality this poses is that incendiary behavior under the auspices of freedom without paradoxical rules will continue abashed, and our society without an overarching theory for humanity will sink deeper into the morass of groupthink and evolutionary ignorance.
+The sad reality this poses is that incendiary behavior under the auspices of freedom without paradoxical rules will continue to be abashed, and our society without an overarching theory for humanity will sink deeper into the morass of groupthink and evolutionary ignorance.

 Catch Me If You Can